SEARCH UNIVERSITY LIBRARIES

 Mitchell, A., Jurkowitz, M., Oliphant, J. B., & Shearer, E. (2020, September 16).
 Political Divides, Conspiracy Theories and Divergent News Sources Heading Into 2020 Election.
 Pew Research Center’s Journalism Project. https://www.journalism.org/2020/09/16/political-divides-conspiracy-theories-and-divergent-news-sources-heading-into-2020-election/

-Misinformation is false or inaccurate information, especially that which is deliberately intended to deceive (Oxford Dictionaries)
+Misinformation is false or inaccurate information, especially that which is deliberately intended to deceive (Oxford Dictionaries).
+However as opposed to disinformation, misinformation can sometimes be shared innocently without the intention of deception.

 Image source: Neurologicablog.